zuedev/projects/notes/dnd5e/houserules.md

 All characters are allowed to pick up a racial feat at level 1.
 For races that don't have racial feats at all, or for those who want to pick a non-racial feat, choose a general feat and discuss it with your DM.

+### Lucky Feat Fix

+You must declare the use of the Lucky feat before you roll and it grants advantage.

 ### Modified Help Action

 - Characters must be proficient in activities they wish to help another character with.